Odor Classification

 Odor recognition deals with the problem of identifying which of a set of odor categories a new volatile sample belongs to.

-Example of signal collected using the traditional three phases sampling process.
-The phases of the sampling have been numbered in the following way: 0 baseline, 1 volatile exposition (composed by transient and steady state), and 2 recovery.
+Example of signal collected using the traditional three-phase sampling process.
+The phases of the sampling have been numbered in the following way: 0 baseline, 1 volatile exposition (composed of transient and steady state), and 2 recovery.

-Although this technique has shown to be successful for a subset of applications where the sampling conditions are well controlled, there are others like pollution monitoring or leak detection, that require to measure the environment continuously and at different locations.
-For such scenarios, the use of a mobile robot with the capability of identifying and measuring the volatiles’ concentration is of great help.
+Although this technique has shown to be successful for a subset of applications where the sampling conditions are well controlled, there are others, like pollution monitoring or leak detection, that require measuring the environment continuously and at different locations.
+For such scenarios, the use of a mobile robot with the capability of identifying and measuring the volatile concentration is of great help.

-In such cases, the signals obtained by the array of gas sensors present a completely different structure, being characteristic that the steady state of the sensors is almost never reached, and consequently the analysis has to be done on the transient phase of the signals.
+In such cases, the signals obtained by the array of gas sensors present a completely different structure, being characteristic that the steady state of the sensors is rarely reached, and consequently the analysis has to be done on the transient phase of the signals.

 Example of signal collected with an e-nose carried by a mobile robot in an uncontrolled environment.